Labour retain control of Sunderland Council

 In Newcastle, the Lib Dems gained a seat and Labour lost one, but with a total of 51 out of 78 Labour has a majority.

-There were gains for the Green Party in South Tyneside, which won three seats, giving it a total of six out of 54 - Labour holds 41.
+The Green Party made gains in South Tyneside, which won three seats, giving it a total of six out of 54 - Labour holds 41.

-There was no change at North Tyneside Council, with Labour retaining its 51 seats out of 60.
+There was no over-all change at North Tyneside Council, with Labour retaining its 51 seats out of 60.

+The big shock was the Conservative Group Leader Sean Brockbank losing his seat - Monkseaton South - to Labour.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.